wp-plugins/tabby-responsive-tabs/readme.txt

 = Why isn't it working for me? =

-There are a few things to investigate when troubleshooting a plugin which is not working as expected:
+There are a few things you can investigate when troubleshooting a plugin which is not working as expected:

 **Incorrectly formed shortcodes**
 If you copied &amp; pasted in the shortcodes from a web page rather than directly typing them into the page, it is possible that there may be invisible characters in the shortcode text.
 Correct this by deleting the shortcodes and type them directly instead.